 As anticipated, in December 2013 IDFG hired a professional trapper to wipe-out as many packs as possible in the Wilderness.
 The Forest Service (FS) went along, allowing the trapper to use FS facilities to aid his efforts.

-Wilderness Watch is extremely pleased that wolves will again get a reprieve this coming winter, but we must remain vigilant, knowing the State's objective remains to kill 60 percent of the wolves living in the area and it is likely to just try another way to do it.
+Wilderness Watch was extremely pleased that wolves got a reprieve during the 2015-16 winter, but we remain vigilant, knowing the State's objective remains to kill 60 percent of the wolves living in the area and it is likely to just try another way to do it.

 For now, let’s celebrate for the wolves!